-- If any of the following problems occur, immediately turn off the power switch and disconnect the power plug from the outlet. - Finally have the device inspected by Yamaha service personnel. - The power cord or plug becomes frayed or damaged. - Unusual smells or smoke are emitted. - Some object, or water has been dropped into the product. - There is a sudden loss of sound during use of the product. - Cracks or other visible damage appear on the product.
+- When one of the following problems occur, immediately turn off the power switch and disconnect the electric plug from the outlet.
+Then have the device inspected by Yamaha service personnel. - The power cord or plug becomes frayed or damaged. - It emits unusual smells or smoke. - Some object has been dropped into the instrument. - There is a sudden loss of sound during use of the instrument. - If any cracks or breakages exist on the instrument.